 The Petite-France district is Strasbourg’s historic heart – with its narrow streets of half-timbered houses lining the canalside, decked out with colourful baskets of flowers.
 Originally the houses here were built for tanners, fishermen and millers, but today you’re more likely to find restaurants, hotels and gift shops.
 Despite being busy it’s still a really charming place to wander around the backstreets or stop for a drink along the waterfront.

 One of the best views of Petite-France is from the terrace on top of the Barrage Vaubin, a 17th-century weir.
 From there you get a great view of the covered bridges – which slightly confusingly haven’t been covered for the last 300 years.
-There are also four square stone towers, which are all that’s left of the 14th-century ramparts that were built to protect the city.
+There are also four square stone towers, which are all that’s left of the 14th-century ramparts built to protect the city.

 Take a boat tour around the canals